mofanv/darknetz/README.md

  ```
 # usage: ./darknet <function>
  ```
 Awesome!
-You are really to run DNN layers in TrustZone.
+You are ready to run DNN layers in TrustZone.

 # Train Models